bramvanrijswijk/react-weather-app/README.md

 ### Sandbox

-The sandbox will be launched when using `npm run install && npm run start`.
-The data which is used is from the JSON file `src/mock_data.json`.
+The sandbox will be launched with `npm run install && npm run start`.
+The JSON file `src/mock_data.json` is used as data source, which is a production copy.

 ### Production